-Commercial Conversion of The Carlill in Whitby to 15 Holiday Apartments — one of the property developments I’m involved in.
+Commercial Conversion of the Carlill Hotel in Whitby to 15 Holiday Apartments — one of the property developments I’m involved in.
 Video update #2 with Property Developer – Andrew Bartlett.

 To Contact Andrew Bartlett

 So today is the second video in the series on the commercial conversion of the Carlill in Whitby where we’re converting it into 15 holiday apartments so it’s one of the developments that I’m involved in.

 So I’m George Choy and welcome back for another episode on the Sarah and George Choy property podcast.

 If you want to learn how to become financially free so you can spend time with your family traveling and pursuing your passions then click that subscribe button now so you don’t miss a thing.